ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

     .To((name, users) => $"Hello {name}!
 We got {users.Count} users!");
 ```

-Why would you pipe handlers?
-Well, we are currently using some extension methods on top of our explicitly defined actions that are specific to our project business logic.
+Why would you pipe `To` statements?
+Well, we are currently using some extension
+methods on top of our explicitly defined actions that are specific to our project
+business logic.
 Those extensions can be implemented using this concept.

 ### Validate Anti-Forgery Token